Evident LogoOlympus Logo

 Marketing Specialist, Portable NDT Instruments

 Betsy has a technical sales and content marketing background.
-From 2020 to 2022, Betsy worked with Olympus’ portable nondestructive testing (NDT) portfolio of ultrasonic thickness gauges, flaw detectors, and their solutions.
-She holds a Bachelor of Science degree and a Master's degree from Iowa State University of Science and Technology.
+From 2020 to 2022, Betsy worked with Evident's portable nondestructive testing (NDT) portfolio of ultrasonic thickness gauges, flaw detectors, and their solutions.
+She holds a bachelor's degree and master's degree from Iowa State University of Science and Technology.

 July 23, 2020